niemanne/Reaction-wheel/build_log.md

 Design considerations:
 - Keep the geometry simple
 - Make sure that the design is symmetric
-- Ex: equilateral triangle, square, circle;
+- Ex: equilateral triangle, square, circle

 Only has one wheel:
 - can only be stabilized along one axis
 - can only be one degree of freedom

-Z-axis: the y- and x-axis must be fixed focus on stabilization
+Z-axis: the y- and x-axis must be fixed

+focus on stabilization

 No rotational efforts:

 Cardboard or 3d:
 - more precise through 3D printing
 - More precise dimensions = more accurate C.O.M